necmigunduz/OOP-Training-Refactored/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Setup Association
+# Add Basic UI

-> This project is about creating associations bettween Student, Classroom, Teacher, Reantals and Books.
+> This project is about creating a basic UI for a the school library project at microverse.

 ## Built With